 Common geotechnical investigation techniques and empirical correlations may not be appropriate in such soils, and conventional treatments, including re-use of the soils for earthworks operations, can be problematic.

-In more localised areas across parts of the region, hydrothermally altered soils occur within and around the periphery of geothermal areas (see 2.3.7) Section .
+In more localised areas across parts of the region, hydrothermally altered soils occur within and around the periphery of geothermal areas (see Clause 2.3.7) .

-)

 Diatomaceous silts are present in substantial areas around the margins of the Rotorua Lakes, although the extent of the soils is not well-defined and due to their mode of deposition, can be highly variable both laterally and vertically over short distances.